It’s well known that those who often exercise and like lifting heavy in the gym need to stock up on their protein.

 Right.
 So, how much protein do you need?

-The average adult who partakes in recreational exercise needs between 0.8-1.5g of protein per kg of bodyweight per day.
+The average adult who partakes in recreational exercise needs between 0.8-1.5g of protein per kg of body weight per day.
 If you weigh 80kg, you would need between 48-120g of protein per day.
-That’s a fairly large variation.
+That’s a reasonably large variation.
 And recreational exercise is a pretty vague term.
 Here’s how you can narrow it down further.

 Secondly, consider your goals.
 If you’re looking to gain weight and muscle mass, you’ll want to consume protein amounts at the higher end of your recommended range because you’ll need that surplus.
-To fit that much protein in, your calories will likely be higher as a result.
-As well as the amount of carbohydrates and fats in your diet too.
-If you’re looking to maintain or lose weight, you might aim for a figure a little lower down in the range and your overall food intake won’t be as high.
+Your calories might need to be higher to fit that much protein in.
+As a result, the amount of carbohydrate and fat in your diet will increase too.
+If you’re looking to maintain or lose weight, you might aim for a figure a little lower down in the range, and your overall food intake won’t be as high.

 Okay, so where should you get your protein from?

 The world of dietary protein is complex.
 You’d need a nutritionist to come and lecture you if you wanted to learn all about the different sources and qualities of protein.

 In a nutshell, there’s a couple of things worth knowing.

 The first is that foods are made up of three macronutrients.
 Carbohydrates, protein, and fat.
 We need all of them to function, regardless of what the fat-free and low carb diet fads try to tell you.
 Foods are often classed as their primary macronutrient.
 But they contain varying levels of the other two as well.
 Each food will contribute to your overall intake.
 You just want to maximise on the foods that give it to you in the highest proportions.